 Of course it is a resultant of a peculiar kind.
 The amount of price is not the resultant of the sum, or of the average of all the valuations that come to the surface: in the formation of price these take very different shares.
 One class of them has no effect on price at all; viz. those valuations made by all the unsuccessful competitors except the most capable pair.
 It is all the same whether there are no such valuations, or whether there are scores of them in the market: they make not the slightest difference on the resultant price.
-In our illustration, whether there are unsuccessful buyers A_7 to A{10} or not, whether the category of the unsuccessful is composed of them alone, or of a hundred others besides,--so long as they cannot bid more than £20, it is easy to show that the resultant price will always run between £21 and £21:10s.
-The excluded competitors may increase the congestion of the market, but they are not factors in that condition of the market which determines the formation of price.1
+In our illustration, whether there are unsuccessful buyers $A_7$ to $A{10}$ or not, whether the category of the unsuccessful is composed of them alone, or of a hundred others besides,-so long as they cannot bid more than £20, it is easy to show that the resultant price will always run between £21 and £21:10s.
+The excluded competitors may increase the congestion of the market, but they are not factors in that condition of the market which determines the formation of price.16

 A second group plays a very peculiar part in this resultant, viz. that consisting of the valuations of all the contracting parties who actually come to terms, exclusive of the last.
 What they do is simply to bind and neutralise each other.
 Recur again to our typical illustration.
-If we inquire what, for instance, the presence of A_1 contributes to the formation of price, we find that he takes up one member of the opposing series, namely, B_1 , with the result that now the formation of price proceeds exactly as if neither A_1 nor B_1 were in the market.
-Similarly it is not difficult to see that the efficiency of A_2 , A_3 , and A_4 simply consists in cancelling the efficiency of B_2 , B_3 , and B_4 : if they are in the competition the resultant price as an "average of individual values" (Theoretische Grundlegung der Staatswirthschaft, p.
-276 and passim).
-This expression, if given without commentary, is exceedingly unfortunate, indeed directly misleading.
-As may be seen from what follows above (and more exactly from what I wrote in my Grundzuge, pp. 505 and, particularly, 522), the characteristic thing, on the contrary, as regards the resultant price, is that it is not an "average" in the usual sense of the word.
+If we inquire what, for instance, the presence of $A_1$ contributes to the formation of price, we find that he takes up one member of the opposing series, namely, $B_1$ , with the result that now the formation of price proceeds exactly as if neither $A_1$ nor $B_1$ were in the market.
+Similarly it is not difficult to see that the efficiency of A2, A3, and A4 simply consists in cancelling the efficiency of B2, B3, and B4: if they are in the competition the resultant price falls between £21 and £21:10s.; if they were all absent A5 and B5 would still make their exchange at a price between £21 and £21:10s.

-1 At least under the assumption distinctly made in our inquiry, that the competitors who appear in the market have a correct knowledge of the condition of the market.
-If we depart from this assumption, the appearance of more than a hundred demanders might give rise to the erroneous opinion that there may be among them a great many persons of higher "capability," and this might mislead the few capable competitors who are present into rashly making higher offers. price falls between £21 and £21:10s.; if they were all absent A_5 and B_5 would still make their exchange at a price between £21 and £21:10s.
 And it is worth emphasising that the degree of the subjective valuations made in this group is quite indifferent to the result.
-A_1 , for instance, whose valuation, in our scheme, is put down at £30, would cancel B_1 not less thoroughly if his valuation amounted to only £25 or £22; and, conversely, suppose that his estimate were £200 or £2000, of this enormous amount absolutely nothing would affect the resultant price except the sum, in any case, absorbed in neutralising B_1 .
+A1, for instance, whose valuation, in our scheme, is put down at £30, would cancel B1 not less thoroughly if his valuation amounted to only £25 or £22; and, conversely, suppose that his estimate were £200 or £2000, of this enormous amount absolutely nothing would affect the resultant price except the sum, in any case, absorbed in neutralising B1.

 If, however, the valuations of this group have no direct influence on the formation of price, it cannot be said that they are quite without effect.
-When the valuations of A_1 to A_4 cancel those of B_1 to B_4 they have a twofold result.
-First. they prevent any stronger seller than B5 getting into the marginal pair which immediately determines the price.
-And second, they prevent the strongest sellers from cancelling the next strongest buyers-as they might do if not cancelled already-and they thus prevent any weaker member of the buying series than A_5 from getting into the marginal pair.1 The part played by all those exchanging pairs who are stronger or more capable than the last may therefore be accurately characterised in the following words: Their valuations contribute nothing directly to the formation of the resultant price, but they do indirectly, in so far as they neutralise each other, and thus reserve the rôle of marginal pair for another couple.
+When the valuations of A1 to A4 cancel those of B1 to B4 they have a twofold result.
+First, they prevent any stronger seller than B5 getting into the marginal pair which immediately determines the price.
+And second, they prevent the strongest sellers from cancelling the next strongest buyers-as they might do if not cancelled already-and they thus prevent any weaker member of the buying series than A5 from getting into the marginal pair.
+17 The part played by all those exchanging pairs who are stronger or more capable than the last may therefore be accurately characterised in the following words: Their valuations contribute nothing directly to the formation of the resultant price, but they do indirectly, in so far as they neutralise each other, and thus reserve the rôle of marginal pair for another couple.